 The three largest international disability sport competitions are the Special Olympics, Paralympic Games and Deaflympics.
 Special Olympics provide year-round training and competition opportunities for people with intellectual disabilities at all levels.
 The Paralympic Games provide international competition for six different disability groups including amputee, cerebral palsy, visual impairment, spinal cord injuries, intellectual disability and les autres (those that do not fit into the other groups).
 The Deaflympics provide competition for athletes who are deaf or hard of hearing.

-The Paralympic Games cater for elite athletes with intellectual disabilities while Special Olympics offer sporting opportunities to all persons with intellectual disabilities from elite to those with severe and profound challenges.
+The Paralympic Games cater for elite athletes with motor disabilities while Special Olympics offer sporting opportunities to all persons with intellectual disabilities from elite to those with severe and profound challenges.
 Since 2001 athletes with an intellectual disability have been unable to participate in the Paralympic Games.
 This is due to the suspension of their representative body, the International Sports Federation for Persons with Intellectual Disability (INAS-FID), from the International Paralympic Committee while the classification system is reviewed.

 Participation from developing countries